Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Results

 \section{Results}

 To comprehensively examine the capability of different models, we performed multiple experiments and evaluated models using the metrics mentioned in \Cref{subsec:metrics}.
 All the results except memory access are obtained from the neurobench harness\cite{Yik2023} that does automated evaluation of the models; memory access is estimated based on theoretical equations of weight fetches based on experimentally observed sparsity multiplying the number of weights on a per layer basis.
-The findings are presented pictorially using two pareto plots, first comparing the accuracy versus operations trade-off and the second comparing accuracy versus memory footprint (e.g. see Figures \ref{fig:baseline_result} and \ref{fig:pareto_80_vs_50_split}).
-For the pareto plots shown in this section, the following colour scheme is used: \begin{itemize} \item blue markers are base models without filtering (correspond to results from prior work in \cite{Yik2023} for ANN, ANN\_3D and SNN\_3D) \item red markers are models using forward (Fwd) filtering \item green markers are models using bidirectional (Bid) filtering \item orange markers are models using block Bid filtering \item markers with dark border are tiny variants of base models \end{itemize} A tabular summary of all the experiments performed for our base models can be found in \Cref{tab:results_summary}.
+The findings are presented pictorially using two pareto plots, first comparing the accuracy versus operations trade-off and the second comparing accuracy versus memory footprint (e.g. see \Cref{fig:baseline_result} and \Cref{fig:pareto_80_vs_50_split}).
+A tabular summary of all the experiments performed for our base models can be found in \Cref{tab:results_summary}. \Cref{tab:results_summary} also compares the results with other published work using statistical methods such as Steady State Kalman filter (SSKF), Unscented Kalman filter (UKF), recurrent Exponential-Family Harmonium (rEFH) etc.